rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryNutanix.md

 - There is a single argument of type GetNutanixSnapshotDetailInput.
 - Returns NutanixVmSnapshotDetail.
+### snapshotvdisks
+Supported in v9.2+.
+Get virtual disks from Nutanix virtual machine snapshot.
+ Retrieve detailed information about the virtual disks.

+- There is a single argument of type GetNutanixVmSnapshotVdisksInput.
+- Returns NutanixVmSnapshotVdiskDetailListResponse.
 ### topleveldescendants
 Paginated list of the highest-level Nutanix Objects accessible by the current user.

 - There are 6 arguments.
     - first - System.Int32: Returns the first n elements from the list.
     - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - sortBy - HierarchySortByField: Sort hierarchy objects by hierarchy field.
+    - sortBy - HierarchySortByField: Sort hierarchy objects according to the hierarchy field.
-    - sortOrder - SortOrder: Sorting order for the results.
+    - sortOrder - SortOrder: Sort order of result.
     - typeFilter - list of HierarchyObjectTypeEnums: Types of objects to include.
     - filter - list of Filters: The hierarchy object filter.
 - Returns CdmHierarchyObjectConnection.
+### vdiskmountablevms
+A paginated list of Nutanix virtual machines with the vDisk Mount privilege.

+- There are 5 arguments.
+    - first - System.Int32: Returns the first n elements from the list.
+    - after - System.String: Returns the elements in the list that come after the specified cursor.
+    - sortBy - HierarchySortByField: Sort hierarchy objects according to the hierarchy field.
+    - sortOrder - SortOrder: Sort order of result.
+    - filter - list of Filters: The hierarchy object filter.
+- Returns NutanixVmConnection.
 ### vm
 A Nutanix Virtual Machine.